matt-burridge/matt-burridge/README.md

 - 👋 Hi, I’m @matt-burridge
-- 👀 I’m interested in; Seriously deep diving into learning to code, I realize that it might be handy to get a job which relies heavily on the skills and use of coding and I also always had a bit of an affinity for tech and computers.
+- 👀 I’m interested in; learning to code, as a way to solve problems and then learn from the next wave of problems that crop up!
+I've an affinity for tech and computers, and figuring more about the hardware side of things interests me too.
-- 🌱 I’m currently learning to be a better learner, I am tinkering about with using GIT to be a better team coder, I am refreshing myself on JS throughly and then branching out to Typescript and Angular, and want to make some application graphics using react.js.
-Past that I am hoping on really deep diving into python and starting more data visual orientated projects.
-Something that I have noticed when I try to learn new things especially as a grown-up is that I can intensely learn something for a few weeks and do things with it, but then I require to use what I have learned 6 months later and a little bit like speaking French all that I learned dissapears until I refresh myself again, is that something other people deal with too?
-I sort of pick it up quicker the subsequent times but it feels like you really need to hammer concepts and understanding a large amount to get it to stick.
+- 🌱 I’m currently learning to be a better learner, I am tinkering about with using GIT to be a better team coder, I am at an experiemental phase I guess, picking up things and trying to learn how it works.
-- 💞️ I’m looking to collaborate on small projects where we could learn and shape something cool.
+- 💞️ I’m looking to learn more by myself before I can contribute something of value to anothers code base.
+- I do get urges to segway into side projects periodoically, whether it is with gamedev, art, 3d graphics, or solving a need and inventing a solution sometimes I try to make something.
-- 📫 How to reach me - just mail to matt.burridge17@gmail.com and use the subject coding to peak my attention
+- 📫 How to reach me - just mail to matt.burridge17@gmail.com and put coding somewhere in the subject.

 <!---
 matt-burridge/matt-burridge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.